ibm-cloud-docs/openshift/openshift_network_policy.md

 When you apply the egress pod policies that are included in this policy set, only network traffic to the subnets and ports that are specified in the pod policies is permitted.
 All traffic to any subnets or ports that are not specified in the policies is blocked for all pods in all namespaces.
 Because only the ports and subnets that are necessary for the pods to function in {{site.data.keyword.containerlong_notm}} are specified in these policies, your pods cannot send network traffic over the private network until you add or change the Calico policy to allow them to.
 {: important}

-Whenever new locations for Red Hat OpenShift on IBM Cloud and other {{site.data.keyword.cloud_notm}} are enabled, the subnets for these locations are added to the Calico policies.
+Whenever new locations for {{site.data.keyword.openshiftlong_notm}} and other {{site.data.keyword.cloud_notm}} are enabled, the subnets for these locations are added to the Calico policies.
 Be sure to [watch the GitHub repository](https://github.com/IBM-Cloud/kube-samples/tree/master/calico-policies/private-network-isolation){: external} for any updates to these policies and keep your local isolation policies up-to-date.
 {: note}

 **Before you begin:**